Follow these guidelines and your visit will be safe and enjoyable - both for the seals and for you.

 ).
 Respect the seal and let it rest without needless human disturbance.

 The reason for not approaching the seal is simple.
 Unless the seal is dead there is a chance that it may bite you as you approach.
 Although they appear cute and sedate, they have large teeth and a long, flexible neck which they can whip around with surprising speed.
 They can inflict painful wounds and carry a number of diseases that may include tuberculosis.

 Sometimes a seal may haul out because it is sick or injured.
-Determining the state of health should only be attempted by suitably qualified persons at the Marine Conservation Program, Department of Primary Industries and Water (Phone: 0427 942 537) or a vet.
+Determining the state of health should only be attempted by suitably qualified persons at the Marine Conservation Program, Department of Primary Industries, Parks, Water and Environment (Phone: 0427 942 537) or a vet.

 Please contact the Marine Conservation Program with any sightings of seals on our coast, whether healthy or possible sick animals.
 A course of action is only to be followed upon discussion with Marine Conservation Biologists.